MailTape/MailTape-v1/_posts/2020-08-30-Beau-Wanzer.md

 Sanjay: **"**An oldie but an unhinged goodie from [Xao Seffcheque](http://seffcheque.com/).
 This sardonic and rollicking track sounds like a long lost NYC no wave gem crossed with weirdo synthpop.
 Daft vocals, saxophone, offbeat looping rhythms and circus vibes are abundant.
 Was he taking the piss?
 Who knows.**"**

 <p id="outroduction">That's it for this morning!
 As always, thank you so much for joining us.
-Much love to [Beau Wanzer](https://beauwanzer.bandcamp.com/) for his Sunday selections, and to [Jason Pridham](https://www.instagram.com/grancharismo/) for this episode's suitably trippy illustration.</p>
+Much love to [Beau Wanzer](https://beauwanzer.bandcamp.com/) for his Sunday selections and to [Jason Pridham](https://www.instagram.com/grancharismo/) for this episode's suitably trippy illustration.</p>